B-UMMI/ReMatCh/README.md

                             covered by --minCovCall to consider a gene to be present (value between [0, 100]).
 One INDEL will be considered as one difference (default: 70)
+      --numMapLoc N         Maximum number of locations to which a read can map (sometimes useful when mapping against similar
+                            sequences) (default: 1)
       --doubleRun           Tells ReMatCh to run a second time using as reference the noMatter consensus sequence produced in the first run.
                             This will improve consensus sequence determination for sequences with high percentage of target reference gene sequence covered (default: False)
-      --debug               DeBug Mode: do not remove temporary files (default: False)
+      --debug               DeBug Mode: do not remove temporary files (default: False) --mlstReference       If the curated scheme for MLST alleles is available, tells ReMatCh to use these as reference (force Bowtie2 to run with very-sensitive-local parameters, and sets --extraSeq
+                            to 200), otherwise ReMatCh uses the first alleles of each MLST gene fragment in PubMLST as reference sequences (force Bowtie2 to run with very-sensitive-local parameters, and sets --extraSeq to 0)

+    MLST facultative options:
+      --mlstSchemaNumber N  Number of the species PubMLST schema to be used in case of multiple schemes available (by default will use the first schema) (default: None)
+      --mlstConsensus noMatter
+                            Consensus sequence to be used in MLST determination (default: noMatter)
+      --mlstRun first       ReMatCh run outputs to be used in MLST determination (default: all)

     Download facultative options:
       -a /path/to/asperaweb_id_dsa.openssh, --asperaKey /path/to/asperaweb_id_dsa.openssh